 3.4 Vendor Security Policies.
 Throughout the Contract Term, Vendor shall establish and maintain appropriate internal policies and procedures regarding: (i) the security of the Services and Vendor’s IT systems; and (ii) the permitted use, disclosure, access to, and security of PII, USAC Data, Confidential Information, and USAC IT Systems.
 Vendor shall provide USAC upon request with copies of its information privacy and IT security policies and procedures to review.
 Such policies and procedures shall not materially conflict with USAC’s policies and procedures either expressly or by omission.
 Vendor agrees to maintain strict control of Vendor IT and the access information (e.g. name, username, password, access rights) of all Contract Staff to immediately remove access for persons no longer authorized, and to inform USAC immediately if Vendor suspects, or reasonably should expect, there is unauthorized access to USAC Data or USAC IT System.
 Vendor shall require Contract Staff to use Multifactor Authentication.
 Vendor agrees to require all who have access to USAC IT Systems through Vendor to maintain the confidential nature of the Confidential Information, and to not use or access USAC IT Systems except for the benefit of USAC.

 3.5 Compliance Plan.
 In providing the Services, Vendor’s Data Safeguards shall be no less rigorous than the most protective of: (a) the requirements of applicable Law; (b) the specific standards set forth in this Article; and (c) the applicable USAC standards relating to data security (including such standards and procedures relating to quality, change, and problem management, safety, data privacy and data security, and Disaster recovery), as set forth in Attachment 7.
-The Parties shall execute an interconnection security agreement (see Attachment 12) prior to the establishment of direct interconnection between Vendor IT and USAC IT Systems.

 3.6 PII.
 Without limiting, and in addition to, Article 2, this Article, and Attachment 7, Vendor shall ensure that: (i) PII shall be protected in accordance with all Laws and USAC requirements, including, without limitation, relevant: (a) OMB Memorandum M-17-12; (b) guidance from the NIST including without limitation the most current revision of NIST SP 800-53 Rev. 5; and (c) FCC requirements or the most current replacement of the above; (ii) to the extent that cloud-based Services are to be employed by Vendor and interact with USAC data, Vendor shall provide documentation and proof of FedRAMP-Authorization to demonstrate compliance and such Services shall be certified by FedRAMP for use at a moderate risk by the time the cloud-based Services are implemented (USAC reserves the right to inspect the Authority to Operate or the complete package of documents for those with agency accreditation); and (iii) all Cybersecurity Incidents or Privacy Incidents resulting in any interruption to system services including the disclosure of PII, shall be tracked in accordance with NIST SP 800-53 Rev. 5, NIST SP 800-61, and OMB Memorandum M-17-12.